cloudmesh-community/book/chapters/iot/pi.md

 ### Install scientific Libraries

-check if they are already installed we don't have enough space to install all of these.
+check if they are already installed we donot have enough space to install all of these.

     sudo apt-get install python-numpy python-matplotlib python-scipy python-sklearn python-pandas